chromium/chromium/docs/accessibility/overview.md

   - macOS: Accessibility Inspector
   - Windows: Inspect, AViewer, accProbe (and many others)

+### Command Line Options

+Accessibility features in Chrome are off by default and enabled automatically on-demand.
+When running Chrome from the command line, certain options can be used to impact the behavior of the Chrome accessibility engine at launch.

+* `--force-renderer-accessibility=[basic|form-controls|complete]`: Force
+  accessibility to be enabled, with optional parameter to force the AXMode to one of the predefined bundles.
+If the optional parameter is missing or invalid, then the default AXMode will be `complete`.
+* `--disable-renderer-accessibility`: Disable accessibility

 ### Supported Platforms and APIs

 * Windows: IAccessible (also known as Microsoft Active Accessibility or MSAA),